Tommy Atkins

 Tommy Atkins (often just Tommy) is slang for a common soldier in the British Army.
-It was certainly well established during the nineteenth century, but is particularly associated with the First World War.
+It was well established during the nineteenth century, but is particularly associated with the First World War.
 It can be used as a term of reference, or as a form of address.
 German soldiers would call out to "Tommy" across no man's land if they wished to speak to a British soldier.
 French and Commonwealth troops would also call British soldiers "Tommies".
 In more recent times, the term Tommy Atkins has been used less frequently, although the name "Tom" is occasionally still heard; private soldiers in the British Army's Parachute Regiment are still referred to as "Toms".